wordpress-mobile/test-cases/test-cases/gutenberg/unsupported-block-editing.md

 ##### TC005

+**Known Issues**
+- A Jetpack-site recently connected to a WPCom account older than December 2018 won’t display the option to open the Unsupported Block Editor. ([wordpress-mobile/gutenberg-mobile#3425](https://github.com/wordpress-mobile/gutenberg-mobile/issues/3425))

 #### Precondition

 For this test, you need a self-hosted site with the Jetpack plugin installed, activated and connected to a WP.com account.
 Here are the steps for creating this if needed: